Second-Book/sbook-proto/docs/deployment-concept.md

 - Secrets stored in GitHub Secrets (encrypted)
 - `.env` file generated automatically from GitHub Secrets/Variables during deployment
 - `.env` file deployed to server with restricted permissions (`chmod 600`)
-- Environment variables loaded by supervisor wrapper script and Django `python-decouple`
+- Environment variables passed through supervisor `environment=` configuration, Django reads `.env` via `python-decouple`
 - DO NOT store secrets in repository or deployment scripts
 - DO NOT manually edit `.env` on server - it is regenerated on each deployment
 - Secrets rotation: update GitHub Secrets, then redeploy to regenerate `.env`